cj-wong/photo-dash/README.md

 ## Creating Modules

-Modules should be cloned (and forked) from the base modules to provide some universal functionality.
-Currently, that includes reading quiet hours from the endpoint and checking whether quiet hours is in effect at any specific moment.
+Modules should be cloned (and forked) from the [base modules](https://github.com/cj-wong/photo-dash-base) to provide some universal functionality.
+More details are within each language's directory.

-These modules should subclass the base class and call the inherited functions (e.g. for the Python module, `self.setup_quiet_hours()` and `self.in_quiet_hours()`).
-More information on what to use is detailed in each base module.

-- [Python 3.7+][base.py]

 ## Requirements